-To create a transactionally consistent backups of PostgreSQL VM, you must enable application-aware processing and define settings of WAL files processing.
+To create a transactionally consistent backup of PostgreSQL VM, you must enable application-aware processing and define the settings of WAL files processing.

 Enabling Application-Aware Processing

-Before configuring WAL files processing, check that application-aware processing is enabled:
+Before configuring WAL file processing, check that application-aware processing is enabled:

 - At the Guest Processing step of the wizard, select the Enable application-aware processing check box.

 - In the displayed list, select the PostgreSQL VM and click Edit.

 To define how Veeam Backup & Replication will process WAL files on this VM, do the following: